Nicaraguan Indigenous Organizations

 Since the mid-twentieth century, indigenous organizations in Nicaragua have historically formed in response to economic, political, and cultural injustices and to create infrastructure for self-governance.
-They most often represent their motives and goals as pan-indigenous and do not employ Marxist or Leninist ideas or language of class struggles.
-Although many organizations stress Miskitu ethnicity, language, and history, most major Nicaraguan indigenous organizations have advocated on behalf of indigenous peoples in general.
+They often represent their motives and goals as pan-indigenous and do not employ Marxist or Leninist ideas or language of class struggles.
+Although many organizations stress Miskitu ethnicity, language, and history, most major Nicaraguan indigenous organizations have generally advocated for indigenous peoples.